Restricted permutations refined by number of crossings and nestings: Review of Elizalde and Pak's bijection

 When looking at the second column of Table \ref{table:tabx0}, we get $\sigma(1\ldots j-1)\geq j$.
 Similarly, when looking at the first column, we also get $\sigma^{-1}(1\ldots j-1)\geq j$.
 So, we easily obtain the proof of the first property.

 Now let us consider an integer $i$ such that that $\sigma(i)>i\geq j$.
-If we feturn to the Dyck path $D$, the tunnel which matches the up-step numbered $i$ with the dow-step numbered $\sigma(i)$ decompose the dyck path $D$ as $D = \ldots uBd \ldots $ where $u$ is the $(n+1-i)$-th up-step of $D$, $d$ is the $\sigma(i)$-th down-step of $D$, $B$ is a sub-Dyck path of $D$ which contains at least the down-steps numbered $j,j+1,\ldots, \sigma(i)-1$ and its up-steps are obviousely numbered by numbers less than $i$.
+If we return to the Dyck path $D$, then the tunnel which matches the up-step numbered $i$ with the down-step numbered $\sigma(i)$ decomposes the Dyck path $D$ as $D = \ldots uBd \ldots$, where $u$ is the $(n+1-i)$-th up-step of $D$, $d$ is the $\sigma(i)$-th down-step of $D$, $B$ is a sub-Dyck path of $D$ which contains at least the down-steps numbered $j,j+1,\ldots, \sigma(i)-1$ and its up-steps are obviously numbered by numbers less than $i$.
 This implies that we must have $\sigma^{-1}(j\ldots \sigma(i)-1)<i$.
-Since $i\in \{j,\ldots, \sigma(i)-1\}$, so we get $\sigma^{-1}(i)<i$.
+Since $i\in \{j,j+1,\ldots, \sigma(i)-1\}$, so we get $\sigma^{-1}(i)<i$.
 This ends the proof of the second property of our proposition. \end{proof} Let us just end this section with the following obvious remark which implies that $\Phi^{-1}$ exchanges left and centered tunnels of a Dyck path and non-excedances of the corresponding 132-avoiding permutation. \begin{remark} {\rm Tunnel of Dyck path $D\in \D_n$ which matches the up-step numbered $n+1-i$ with the down-step numbered $j$ is left or centered if and only if $n+1-i\geq j=\Phi^{-1}(D)(n+1-i)$}. \end{remark}